 Get Planting (Fall Style).

-Here is a little bit of my handy work from this Fall.
+Here is a little bit of my handy work from this fall.
 As you can see, I really don’t do anything too special.
 I choose plants that are zone appropriate for my area and I try to give the roses 6 weeks until a hard freeze.
 In Colorado, freeze dates are always a little tough to gauge.
 I typically rely on USDA data and then get overly optimistic that winter will be late.
 When I inevitably run into an early freeze, I simply cover the rose with a bucket for extra short term protection.
-I also mulch the roses pretty heavily (6″-8″) when I plant and leave it on through the winter.
+I also mulch the roses pretty heavily (6″-8″) when I plant and I leave it on through the winter.
+One last tip, hold off on pruning and fertilizing your roses until they start budding out in the spring.
 Typically this method gives your plants a great chance to establish their root system before going dormant for the winter.
 Best of all, your roses will have a bit of a leg up emerging in the spring.

 Call Us